Speak the Word of Faith

 - •• Do you have faith in God? — Therefore speak!

-- •• Do you believe God’s promises in His Word to you? — Therefore speak them!
+- •• Do you believe God’s promises in the Bible are for you? — Therefore speak them!

-- •• Do you believe that the Lord’s words are spirit and life? — Therefore speak spirit and life!
+- •• Do you believe that the words of Jesus are spirit and life? — Therefore speak spirit and life!

 - •• Does the bible reassure you that what you are believing for is according to God’s will? — Therefore speak it with confidence!

 - •• And Jesus says to such believers, “He shall have whatsoever he SAITH” (Mark 11:23, KJV).

 If you have found this sermon on the power of the spoken word of faith helpful, may we suggest our related sermon entitled The Awesome Power of the Word of God.

 Sharing is great!